Salary Sacrifice Q&A

 A workplace pension scheme into which an employee has been automatically

-into or to set out "lifestyle changes" in relation to salary sacrifice
+be entered into or to set out 'lifestyle changes' in relation to salary sacrifice

 for the workplace pension scheme.

 such that the employee will not become a member of the workplace pension

-Can a salary sacrifice take pay below National Minimum Wage rates?
+Can a salary sacrifice take pay below national minimum wage (NMW) rates?

 - No. Benefits provided in return for a reduction of cash pay (a salary

 sacrifice) cannot take pay below NMW rates.
 The only exception is the benefit